ELIXIR-Belgium/elixir-toolkit-theme/index.md

 ### Using Docker

 If not already installed on your machine, install Docker.
-From the root of the ``jekyll-bootstrap-theme`` directory, run:
+From the root of the `elixir-toolkit-theme` directory, run:

 ```
 docker run -it --rm -p [::1]:4000:4000 -v $PWD:/srv/jekyll jekyll/jekyll:latest /bin/bash -c "chmod a+w /srv/jekyll/Gemfile.lock && chmod 777 /srv/jekyll && bundle install && bundle exec jekyll serve --host 0.0.0.0"
 ```

 This will start the docker container and serve the website locally.
+Make sure the `.\_site` is not yet created to avoid permission errors.

 ## Used packages